scipilot/syras.org/readme.md

 If funding is not available but you or your organisation have IT skills, you can set up your own web application hosting and install the software via Docker, Amazon ECS or even manually.
 The [Docker installation](https://github.com/scipilot/sysrev-assist-docker) is fully automated and works well on a Docker host such as Digital Ocean's one-click app, including automated setup and renewal of web security certificates via Let's Encrypt.
 An Amazon AWS ECS installation option is also being developed.

+### Beta programme
-The software is still in "beta", so there are a number of pilot trials already running.
-Please contact us if you want to get involved.
+As the software is still in "beta" (final testing and evaluation), there are a number of pilot trials running which you could join for free.
+Please contact us if you want to get involved in trialling the beta software and helping to improve it.

 ## Research into Automating Systematic Reviews using AI